Beginner’s Guide to Deep Sky Astrophotography

 A basic deep-sky astrophotography setup with a DSLR camera and telescope.

-Your shiny new toy loses it luster quickly, and you’re left with the actual enjoyment of the process to fall back on.
-That is how you sustain your enjoyment of this hobby long term.
+Your shiny new toy quickly loses its luster, and you’re left with the actual enjoyment of the process to fall back on.
+That is how you sustain your enjoyment of this hobby in the long term.

 No matter what it looks like from the outside looking in, deep sky astrophotography is not about what gear you have.
 It’s about the journey you take on the way to achieving the image you’ve always wanted to capture.